Set Up SFTP Storage to Save Evidence

 Palo Alto Networks recommends using Port 22 for file uploads to your SFTP server.
 For uncommon ports, Enterprise DLP needs to open the egress port for connection and upload.

-As part of the setup process, a file called Palo_Alto_Networks_DLP_Connection_Test.txt is uploaded to the target Folder Path on your SFTP server.
-Connectivity between Enterprise DLP and your SFTP server is successful if Enterprise DLP successfully uploads the test file.
+As part of the setup process, Enterprise DLP uploads a Palo_Alto_Networks_DLP_Connection_Test.txt file to the target Folder Path on your SFTP server to test and verify connectivity.

 You can enable evidence storage of sensitive files for Prisma Access, NGFW, and Endpoint DLP.
 Enable evidence storage when prompted to confirm.